Rogers adj profit rises on growth in wireless, cable businesses

-(Reuters) - Rogers Communications Inc (RCIb.TO), Canada’s largest wireless telecommunications company, posted a 15 percent rise in quarterly profit as new smartphone subscribers pushed up wireless revenue.
+April 22 (Reuters) - Rogers Communications Inc, Canada’s largest wireless telecommunications company, posted a 15 percent rise in quarterly profit, helped by growth in its wireless and cable business.

 The Toronto-based telecom and media company said its adjusted net income rose to C$414 million ($403 million), or 80 Canadian cents per share, in the first quarter from C$360 million, or 68 Canadian cents per share, a year earlier.